 After retirement, she had decided to move back to Iowa & left Memphis behind.
 I went to see her in Centerville, & we got most of her affairs in order.
 I promised to return after the next work season was done —before Thanksgiving— but she only lived for about another month.
 I still remember that evening, sitting in my apartment in Buenos Aires.
 I’d opened a bottle of wine, & the strangest feeling came over me.
 There aren’t words to explain what I felt, but it was a calming sensation of peace, happiness & joy.
 So I raised a toast to my mom… seemed like the right thing to do because I felt she had finally found what she’d lost so many years ago.
 The next morning I received an email from my mom’s friend & neighbor that she’d passed away.
 I already knew.

 In spite of a great tragedy that changed my mother’s life, I cherish my memories with her.
 Her support helped me excel in school, gave me the opportunity to try many new things & instilled a love of learning that I’ve kept all my life.
 I wish I’d inherited her talent in art!
 Even though we weren’t very close in her later years, we always kept in touch.
 And I’m thankful for the time we spent together before she passed away.
-I’m positive she wouldn’t approve at all of posting so much of her personal history on the internet, but I believe my mother’s story should be told.
+I’m positive she wouldn’t approve of posting so much of her personal history on the internet, but I believe my mother’s story should be told.
 Her struggle might resonate with someone & help… I’m positive she’d be just fine with that.
 Here’s to you, mom! *chin, chin*